The Chalk of the Northern Province: its regional context

 There should not be a problem caused by different facies because we are looking at the Chalk – a white rock deposited over a large area for about 35 million years.
 Some of the fossils used in the Southern Province are rare in the Northern Province so some local equivalents have been used.

-It should be noted that the data for the Flamborough Formation is mostly collected from the cliffs of Flamborough Head; whilst that is quite detailed correlation with inland quarries is not perfect.
+It should be noted that the data for the Flamborough Formation is mostly collected from the cliffs of Flamborough Head; whilst that is quite detailed, correlation with inland quarries is not perfect.

-Let us have a look at the zones we use in Yorkshire & Lincolnshire at present (staring at the lowest one) to see if they are good zonal fossils and how their base is defined:-
+Let us have a look at the zones we use in Yorkshire & Lincolnshire at present (starting at the lowest one) to see if they are good zonal fossils and how their base is defined:-

 Holaster subglobosus.
 This zone fossil is described in Fossils of the Chalk (Smith 1987) as being common in Chalk of Middle and Late Cenomanian age in all areas.
 [Note - all the fossils below are described in Fossils of the Chalk unless indicated.]
 Felix Whitham (1991) places the base of the zone at the erosion surface at the top of the Red Chalk Formation.
 This confused me when I started to research the Chalk because in the Northern Province it is used as the zonal fossil for the Lower Cenomanian yet in the Southern Province the zone covers the last four of seven ammonite zones!